 On the way, we do exactly what we do in the evenings – play together, chat together, ask questions together, and generally enjoy being what we call “The Us.”

 People sometimes think it’s funny that we do mundane stuff together, but even grocery-shopping becomes special when it’s family time.
 We do that every other week, and believe it or not, it’s a LOT more fun as a team.

 Sometimes, an episode of MythBusters or a book we’re reading will spark an idea for a science experiment, and the dining-room table will be transformed.

-We head to church most Sundays, unless we’re attending an event like a martial-arts tournament for me or visiting Chris’s mom or – honestly – sleeping in (when he works until 3 a.m., it’s occasionally a problem to get up)!
+Sundays, we might attend an event like a martial-arts tournament for me or visit Chris’s mom or – honestly – sleep in (when he works until 3 a.m., it’s occasionally a problem to get up)!

 We visit friends.
 We go to art galleries.
 We go to farmers’ markets.

 And all along the way, we make it a point to seek out interesting people and experiences, not just for Sarah but for all of us.

 Our teachers are all the people we meet, day in and day out.
 The coworker friend of mine at the baseball game who talked to Sarah about her job, getting ready to move, her recalcitrant cat and her favorite brands of clothing.
 The bookstore owner who sets aside a newspaper replica because he knows Sarah might like it.
 The husband of my best friend, who fixes his motorcycle in our driveway and shows Sarah the parts of it as he’s disassembling them.
 The artist and gallery-owner who takes the time to show a new work to us because it fits our style.